DhananjaiH/site/index.md

 ![Rough sketch of Union Square Park](https://raw.githubusercontent.com/DhananjaiH/site/gh-pages/images/Yichan Wang - sketch USP.jpg)

-_credit: Yichan Wang - initial rough map of Union Square Park_
+_Credit: Yichan Wang - initial rough map of Union Square Park_

 After giving some additional thought, I felt that abstracting all the details to leave only the historical installations, would give a better visual effect.
 This resulted in a timeline plot bent into the shape of the southern-half of the park.

 ![My initial rough sketch of USP](https://raw.githubusercontent.com/DhananjaiH/site/gh-pages/images/JaiH - rough map.JPG)
+_Initial rough map sketch_

 ![My final sketch of USP](https://raw.githubusercontent.com/DhananjaiH/site/gh-pages/images/JaiH - final map.JPG)
+_Final map - Walking through a timeline of Union Square_

 The final map merely shows landmark timestamps of events in the park.
 On looking at it again, I do wish I could have included some of the contextual events illustrated on the plaques at the park.
 Perhaps a side project for another time...